Best Dremel For Modelling, & Miniatures

 We addressed this above, and we also addressed using Dremels on plastic in a separate guide about working on 3D prints.

-But, the type of plastic might matter.
+But, the type of plastic might impact whether Dremels are suitable to use on a model.

 What’s The Best Dremel Tool For Models & Miniatures?